Custodial symmetry, Georgi-Machacek model, and other scalar extensions: Custodial Symmetry

 We are considering models with CS in which all the $W$-masses are equal and the three $W$'s transform as a triplet, with components\footnote{The minus sign in one of the components in \Eqn{W3plet}, as well as the factors of $i$ in \Eqn{h3plet}, and similar such factors in the definitions of various SU(2) multiplets later in the text, owe their origin to the spherical basis employed.
 For details, see Appendix \ref{app:sb}.}

 If we now define the unphysical Goldstone fields as part of a triplet

 then it is trivial to see that \Eqn{Wdh} can be written as

+Here and henceforth, we employ the following notation for combinations of two CS multiplets denoted by $\bm a$ and $\bm b$:

-By the dot in the middle in \Eqn{LmixedCS}, we imply the singlet combination, which is SU(2)-invariant.
-This form shows that $\lag{mixed}$ is always invariant under CS.
-Therefore, among the terms in \Eqn{Lkin}, we need to check only the status of $\lag{cubic}$ and $\lag{quartic}$.
+The expression in \Eqn{LmixedCS} therefore proves that $\lag{mixed}$ is always invariant under CS, an assertion that was made earlier.
+Therefore, among the terms in \Eqn{Lkin}, we need to check only the status of $\lag{deriv}$, $\lag{cubic}$ and $\lag{quartic}$.

 A couple of points can be made irrespective of the scalar multiple content.
 First, the fields associated with the VEVs must be singlets of CS, since the VEVs are so.
 These are the real parts of the neutral field in any multiplet.
 Second, suppose we have a collection of scalar multiplets in which the highest electric charge in any component is $Q^{\rm max}$.
 Then it must be a part of a CS multiplet of dimension $2Q^{\rm max}+1$.
-Numbers of other CS multiplets can also be determined by counting the number of fields of different charges at our disposal.
+Numbers of other CS multiplets can be determined by counting the number of fields of different charges at our disposal.